 Glossary of Terms and Phrases

-AA-T and AS-T degrees: AA-T and AS-T refers to Associate Degree for Transfer awarded at Crafton Hills College.
-Students awarded these degrees are guaranteed admission to a CSU system, but not to a particular campus or major.
+AA-T and AS-T degrees: AA-T and AS-T refers to Associate Degree for Transfer awarded at Crafton Hills College (refer to the index to locate the information in the catalog).
+Students completing these degrees are guaranteed admission to a CSU system, but not to a particular campus or major.

 Academic Renewal: A procedure which will allow students to delete up to 30 units of coursework earned at Crafton Hills College.
 A minimum of 24 units must be completed with a 2.5 GPA and at least one year must have passed.
 For more information, see the college Catalog.